microchip-pic-avr-examples/pic16f13145-clb-dice-mplab-mcc/README.md

 - [PIC16F13145 Curioisty Nano Evaluation Kit (EV06M52A)](https://www.microchip.com/en-us/development-tool/EV06M52A?utm_source=GitHub&utm_medium=TextLink&utm_campaign=MCU8_MMTCha_PIC16F13145&utm_content=pic16f13145-clb-dice-mplab-mcc-github&utm_bu=MCU08)
 - 7 LEDs
 - 7 Resistors for the LEDs (rec.
 2.7 k&Omega;)
-      - Adjusting the resistor value will change the brightness of the LED
+      - Adjusting the resistor value will change the LED's brightness

 ## Setup

-1. Build 7 copies of the following circuit on a breadboard.
-For ease of wiring, the circuits can be placed in parallel, rather than building it like the pip pattern shown in step 2.
+1. Build seven copies of the following circuit on a breadboard.
+For ease of wiring, the circuits can be placed in parallel, rather than building it like the dice dot (also known as a pip) pattern shown in step 2.

 ![LED Circuit](./images/circuit.png)